msteffensen19/InstallDockerOnNimbusClient/README.md

 # InstallDockerOnNimbusClient
-Install Docker on NimbusClient machine.
+Install Docker on NimbusClient machines.

 This Powershell script will install Docker on a NimbusClient VM.
 This is done to allow running LoadRunner Enterprise as a container.